prog4biol/pfb2019/README.md

 .bash_profile     .less             .xsession-errors
 .bashrc           .lessrc           INBOX
 ```
 > Whoa!
 There's a lot of hidden stuff there.
-But don't go deleting dot files willy-nilly.
+But don't go deleting dot files.
 Many of them are essential configuration files for commands and other programs.
-For example, the _.profile_ file contains configuration information for the **bash** shell.
+For example, the `.profile` file contains configuration information for the **bash** shell.
 You can peek into it and see all of **bash**'s many options.
 You can edit it (when you know what you're doing) in order to change things like the command prompt and command search path.

 #### Getting Around

-You can move around from directory to directory using the _cd_ command.
+You can move around from directory to directory using the `cd` command.
 Give the name of the directory you want to move to, or give no name to move back to your home directory.
-Use the _pwd_ command to see where you are (or rely on the prompt, if configured):
+Use the `pwd` command to see where you are (or rely on the prompt, if configured):

 ```
 (~/docs/grad_course/i) 56% cd